atimin/atimin/README.md

 ### Hi there 👋

 I'm a C++/Python developer and open-source enthusiast.
-The last few years, I've worked as a lead developer or/and product manager, but I'm still deep in code.
+For the last few years, I've worked as a lead developer or/and product manager, but I'm still deep in coding.

 - 🔭 I’m currently working on [Reduct Storage](https://reduct-storage.dev).
 This is a time series database for big blobs (sound, pictures, models) which may be useful for AI/ML applications.
 As an employee at [PANDA GmbH](https://panda.technology) I'm developing an C++/Python open-source library [WaveletBuffer](https://github.com/panda-official/WaveletBuffer) for data compression.